 You will attend two in-person residencies, which will take place during your third and sixth semesters.
 Each residency is six days, running from Sunday evening to Friday.
 Residencies are held in Los Angeles and Washington DC.

-During your residencies, you will explore one of the Grand Challenges.
+During your residencies, you will explore one of the 12 Grand Challenges an initiative led by the American Academy of Social Work and Social Welfare.
 In your first residency, you will identify a challenge that you will then research for your capstone.
 At the second residency, you will present your capstone project, a fully developed idea for tackling the challenge.
 The capstone takes the place of a dissertation.

 Tuition & Admissions